SORRY-Bench: Systematically Evaluating Large Language Model Safety Refusal: Benchmark Evaluation Details

 \subsection{Additional Results: Impact of Discrepant Evaluation Settings}

 In \Cref{tab:results-nuances}, we highlight that subtly different evaluation nuances underlying configuration settings can also lead to noticeably discrepant benchmark results.

 First, we explore the role of different \textbf{system prompts}, compared to our default settings without one.
-Following \cite{samvelyan2024rainbow}'s study, we consider a ``safe'' system prompt that emphasizes both safety and helpfulness, and a ``helpful'' one focusing only on helpfulness.
-In line with their observations, our results indicate that the inclusion of a system prompt consistently enhances model safety refusal (fulfillment rate diminishes by \blue{1$\sim$16\%}).
+Earlier work~\citep{xie2023defending,zheng2024on} have shown that by adding a system prompt that emphasizes safety, LLMs manifest more safety refusal.
+For a more comprehensive study, we follow \cite{samvelyan2024rainbow} and consider 1) a ``safe'' system prompt that emphasizes both safety and helpfulness, and 2) a ``helpful'' one focusing only on helpfulness.
+In line with \cite{samvelyan2024rainbow}'s observations, our results indicate that the inclusion of a system prompt, no matter ``safe'' or ``helpful'', consistently enhances model safety refusal (fulfillment rate diminishes by \blue{2$\sim$16\%}).

 We also study how correct \textbf{prompt templates} matter to safety, by removing prompt formatting tokens (e.g., \texttt{[INST]} for Llama-2, \texttt{|start\_header\_id|} for Llama-3, and \texttt{<start\_of\_turn>} for Gemma) deliberately at inference time.
-As Table~\ref{tab:results-nuances} tells, while Llama-3 models are robust to incorrect prompt templates, Llama-2 and Gemma demonstrate notable increments (\red{7\%$\sim$30\%}) in fulfillment rate.
+As Table~\ref{tab:results-nuances} tells, while Llama-3 models are robust to incorrect prompt templates, Llama-2 and Gemma demonstrate notable increments (\red{8\%$\sim$30\%}) in fulfillment rate.

 \textbf{Prefilling} model responses with specific tokens enables users to better steer model outputs (e.g., enforce format), which is a built-in feature of Anthropic Claude API.
 Alarmingly, recent work~\citep{andriushchenko2024jailbreaking} show prefilling can be misused as a jailbreak attack that compromises model safety.
 Out of interest, we explore how prefilling an affirmative prefix (``Sure, here is'') will influence model safety refusal on our benchmark.
-As shown, we find this prefilling universally diminishes model safety refusal, but at different extents across models -- Llama-series models fulfill \red{$\sim$50\%} more unsafe instructions, while Gemma is less susceptible (\red{+18\%}) to such manipulation.
+As shown, we find this prefilling universally diminishes model safety refusal, but at different extents across models -- Llama-series models fulfill \red{$\sim$50\%} more unsafe instructions, while Gemma is less susceptible (\red{+19\%}) to such manipulation.